StealthLgn/ClassC-language/README.md

 ```
 ____
 ## Encapsulation
-hold data/state and behavior together inside an object
+hold data/state and behavior together inside an object\
+prevent change state outside of object\
+only object knows how it's changed\
+the object must have an idea and purpose
 ```
 class X
 {